red-hat-storage/ceph-test-drive-bootstrap/docs/Module-4.md

 ```
 $ cd /usr/share/ceph-ansible/
 ```
-- Now run Ansible playbook, which will make sure ``osd-node4`` is added to existing Ceph cluster
+- Now run Ansible playbook, which will make sure the ``osd-node4`` is added to existing Ceph cluster
 ```
 $ ansible-playbook site.yml -u ceph
 ```